OAuth 2.1 · OpenID Connect · WebAuthn

 Never the plaintext.

 Cryptbin is an end-to-end encrypted pastebin built directly into BlackWall.
-Your browser generates the encryption key — it never touches the server.
-Even with full server access, an attacker sees only ciphertext.
+Your browser generates the encryption key.
+It never touches the server.

 AES-256-GCM Client-side only WebAuthn gated Auto-expiry